Muhammadaziz-dev/Tasks/README.md

 3. Install Dependencies

-4.Install the required packages from requirements.txt:
+Install the required packages from requirements.txt:

 pip install -r requirements.txt

-5. Set Up Environment Variables
+4. Set Up Environment Variables

 Create a .env file in the root directory of your project and set variables